CrowStudio/Escape-The-Werehouse-/README.md

 <br>
 <br>
 <br>
-Evil and crazy eyes for the Pits have been created with these images bought from depositphotis.com (NOT for free, only royalty free) https://depositphotos.com/115932316/stock-illustration-evli-angry-eye-on-dark.html<br>
+Evil and crazy eyes for the Pits have been created with these images bought from depositphotis.com (NOT for free, only royalty free)<br>
+https://depositphotos.com/115932316/stock-illustration-evli-angry-eye-on-dark.html<br>
 https://depositphotos.com/13951792/stock-illustration-halloween.html<br>
 https://depositphotos.com/48384563/stock-illustration-eyes-background.html<br>